 - Data & System Reporting Tools

 For example, you can enhance a business online presence with plugins such as:

 - Quizzes and polls

-- E-commerce (from setting up single ordering with PayPal buttons, to full e-commerce with online shopping carts, payment processing, recurring billing, coupons, etc …)
+- E-commerce (from setting up single-item sales with PayPal buttons, to enterprise scale e-commerce with shopping carts, invoicing, recurring payments, coupons, etc …)